 For the gold Santa buckle, I cut a rectangle from a cereal box and covered it in gold washi tape.
 Then I use an Xacto knife to cut two slits for the ribbon.

 The rest of the assembly for the DIY Christmas Candles is as simple as cutting the right length of ribbon or tape and adding it to the jars.
 I used hot glue for my buttons, but Glue Dots would also work.
 I love working with electrical tape because it is very forgiving and will lay very flat on the jar.

 Reindeer Candle Holder

 This guy is so cute, I may have a hard time giving him up!
 With a bright red bow tied around his neck, this reindeer is a simple touch of Christmas to share with a friend.

 When thinking about who to give this festive fellow to (besides me), think about people who will receive their gifts before Christmas such as teachers and holiday party exchanges that way there is time to display him during the holiday season.

 I just love giving warm cozy blankets as gifts, and this black and white fuzzy throw from BHG at Walmart is only $12.88!
 I wish you could feel how soft it is through the screen, you wouldn’t believe that it is less than $13.
 (This blanket comes in other patterns too.)

 I paired the blanket with some adorable owl candles (because I have a total owl obsession).
-The gilded creatures are beautiful for a season tabletop, but they would also look lovely on a shelf year round.
-Because they are only $4.97 for the pair, I couldn’t resist picking up a pari for myself too.
+The gilded creatures are beautiful for a season tabletop, but they would also look lovely on a shelf year-round.
+Because they are only $4.97 for the pair, I couldn’t resist picking up a pair for myself too.